oneapi-src/oneDNN/doc/advanced/transition-to-v1.md

 For instance, instead of using mkldnn::rnn_forward with specified RNN types a user is expected to use:
-- mkldnn::rnn_forward for Vanilla RNN
+- mkldnn::vanilla_rnn_forward for Vanilla RNN
 - mkldnn::lstm_forward for LSTM
 - mkldnn::gru_forward for GRU
 - mkldnn::lbr_gru_forward for the linear-before-reset variant of GRU